setms/book/docs/introduction/engineering.md

     - **Kepner-Tregoe situation analysis**, see below.

     For most problems, the solution space is too large to search exhaustively.
-    A more practical approach is look at the problem state and desired solution state and then develop a strategy for traversing the path between them.
+    A more practical approach is to look at the problem state and desired solution state and develop a strategy for traversing the path between them.

     One such a strategy is to decompose the problem into a set of **design goals** that any viable solution must achieve.